PROSA – Projekt zur Schaffung künstlerischer Arbeitsräume (Project to Create Artistic Working Spaces)

 The PROSA Team

-Alongside his artistic and curatorial work, Matthias Mayer has dedicated himself intensely to the needs of artists in the independent arts community through associations and initiatives, including within Netzwerk freier Berliner Projekträume- und initiativen e.V., Kolonie Wedding e.V., the Coalition of the Independent Arts, Pioniergremium Haus der Statistik, Atelierbeirat kulturwerk des bbk berlin (the Studio Advisory Board).
-In doing so, his primary focus was general on “spaces”.
+In addition to his artistic and curatorial work, Matthias Mayer has been intensively involved in the interests of artists* in the independent scene in associations, initiatives, committees and associations, including: Netzwerk freier Berliner Projekträume- und initiativen e.V., Kolonie Wedding e.V., Koalition der freien Szene, Pioniergremium Haus der Statistik, Atelierbeirat kulturwerk des bbk berlin.

 PROSA c/o Kulturraum Berlin GmbH